 We selected the degree programs based on the quality of program and range of courses provided, as well as school awards, rankings, and reputation.

-The Best Online Healthcare Administration Doctorate Programs
+The Best Online Doctorate in Healthcare Administration Programs

 One of the biggest names in distance education, Liberty University offers 289 online programs.
 The school’s online doctoral degree in healthcare management never requires students to visit the campus in Lynchburg, Virginia.
 The program’s 60-credit curriculum combines foundational business courses with major-specific coursework in legal and ethical issues for healthcare professionals and managing human capital in healthcare.